Vallaquenta/jellyfin-arr-stack/README.md

 **[Prowlarr](https://prowlarr.com/)** is a tool that Sonarr and Radarr use to search indexers and trackers for torrents and newsgroups.

-**FlareSolverr** can optionally be installed alongside Prowlarr to bypass cloudflare protections.
-Required for certain indexers (ex.
-1337).

 **[Configarr](https://configarr.de/)** allows you to automatically synchronise quality profiles from TRaSH or create your own.

 **[Bazarr](https://www.bazarr.media/)** automatically downloads and synchronises subtitles in your preferred language.